-- 4.4.7.2 Any TUE decision that is not reviewed by WADA, or that is reviewed by WADA but is not reversed upon review, may be appealed by the Athlete and/or the Athlete's National Anti-Doping Organization, exclusively to CAS.23 - 4.4.7.3 A decision by WADA to reverse a TUE decision may be appealed by the Athlete, the National Anti-Doping Organization and/or IRONMAN, exclusively to CAS. - 4.4.7.4 A failure to render a decision within a reasonable time on a properly submitted application for grant/recognition of a TUE or for review of a TUE decision shall be considered a denial of the application thus triggering the applicable rights of review/appeal. - 4.4.7.5 A decision by a National Anti-Doping Organization where Articles 4.4.7.1 through 4.4.7.4 are not applicable, and where the Athlete is not an International Level Athlete, shall be appealed exclusively by the Athlete as described in Article 13.2.2.
+- 4.4.7.1 WADA must review IRONMAN's decision not to recognize a TUE granted by the National Anti-Doping Organization that is referred to WADA by the Athlete or the Athlete's National Anti-Doping Organization.
+In addition, WADA must review IRONMAN's decision to grant a TUE that is referred to WADA by the Athlete's National Anti-Doping Organization.
+WADA may review any other TUE decisions at any time, whether upon request by those affected or on its own initiative.
+If the TUE decision being reviewed meets the criteria set out in the International Standard for Therapeutic Use Exemptions, WADA will not interfere with it.
+If the TUE decision does not meet those criteria, WADA will reverse it.22 - 4.4.7.2 Any TUE decision that is not reviewed by WADA, or that is reviewed by WADA but is not reversed upon review, may be appealed by the Athlete and/or the Athlete's National Anti-Doping Organization, exclusively to CAS.23 - 4.4.7.3 A decision by WADA to reverse a TUE decision may be appealed by the Athlete, the National Anti-Doping Organization and/or IRONMAN, exclusively to CAS. - 4.4.7.4 A failure to render a decision within a reasonable time on a properly submitted application for grant/recognition of a TUE or for review of a TUE decision shall be considered a denial of the application thus triggering the applicable rights of review/appeal. - 4.4.7.5 A decision by a National Anti-Doping Organization where Articles 4.4.7.1 through 4.4.7.4 are not applicable, and where the Athlete is not an International Level Athlete, shall be appealed exclusively by the Athlete as described in Article 13.2.2.